Eveready Battery Company: Advertising

 In the 1920s, the company sponsored The Eveready Hour on radio.

 In 1941, after the United States entered World War II, the slogan changed to "Change your batteries, get a nickel!" to encourage economic growth.

-In the 1970s, actor Robert Conrad was the spokesman for Eveready Alkaline Power Cells, in which he compared his tough physique to the performance of the battery placed on his shoulder, and daring someone to knock it off.
+Beginning in 1977, actor Robert Conrad was the spokesman for Eveready Alkaline Power Cells, in which he compared his tough physique to the performance of the battery placed on his shoulder, and daring someone to knock it off.

 In the early 1980s, it utilized the slogan, "Energized, for life!", showing people using Energizers in everyday situations.

 In 1985, the company highlighted an advertising campaign best known for Mary Lou Retton averring: "It's supercharged!"

 In the late 1980s, there was an Australian advertising campaign featuring Mark 'Jacko' Jackson and his pitch line "Energizer!
 It'll surprise you!
 Oi!".

 Since 1988, the well-known Energizer Bunny has been featured in its television ads.
 The bunny was based on the similar Duracell Bunny.
 Initially, ads had the Energizer Bunny interrupting what seemed like other brands' commercials.
 Later, the bunny would appear in competition with inferior rival battery Supervolt, which was based on Duracell.
 In 1991, it made the jump to print advertising.
 Outside the United States and Canada, the company uses an anthropomorphic AA battery named Mr. Energizer as its mascot.

 Both the Eveready and Energizer marks are used under license by auto parts magnate Pep Boys for their in-house car batteries.